 Solution:

-- Develop a contingency plan to handle emergencies during the transition.
+- Then, design a contingency process for any emergencies that might occur during the transition.

 Vendor Dependence